bottkars/pcf-jump-azure/README.md

 create an .env file using the [.env.example](/.env.example)
 Parameter Explanation in this [table](#env-variables)
-if you need a full parameter set or a minimum depends on your cuastomizations (e.g. [sendgrid](/sendgrid.md) and others )
+if you need a full parameter set or a minimum depends on your customizations (e.g. [sendgrid](/sendgrid.md) and others )

 source the env file